shiruipan/span-web/content/home/.ipynb_checkpoints/codes-checkpoint.md

 ## Curated List
 A list of open source code is maintained on [Github](https://github.com/shiruipan/graph-deep-learning).
-More source code will be released as it is ready for publishing.
+Other source code will be released as it is ready for publishing.